ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 ### 3d.
 Customize Created App

-This will the the data model to build out the Ontimize app.
-It's executable.
+This will use the data model to build an Ontimize app.

 You can then use your IDE or other tooling (e.g., Ontimize CLI) to edit the artifacts to customize the look and feel.